emedinac/CS234-Stanford-RL2019/README.md

 - Soon!

 ## Acknowledgement:
-- Thanks to Federal University of Rio de Janeiro to help me with infrastructure and motivation to do this course.
+- Thanks to Federal University of Rio de Janeiro (UFRJ) to help me with infrastructure and motivation to do this course.